How high will the oil price go? | The Economist Insider

 单集文稿 ...

-• Hi, everyone, and welcome back to The Insider from our studios in London.
+• Hi everyone, and welcome back to The Insider from our studios in London.

-• I'm Zannie Minton-Bledos, the Economist's Editor-in-Chief.
+• I'm Zanny Minton Beddoes, The Economist's Editor-in-Chief.

-• As regular viewers will know, we 've all been scratching our heads for weeks as to why oil prices have n't shot up,
+• As regular viewers will know, we've all been scratching our heads for weeks

 • even as the Strait of Hormuz has remained all but shut for two months.